 Members must attend monthly meetings for a three-year term.
 “Homework” between meetings includes reading and analyzing cases filed and attending the professional standards training seminar in January.
 Contact staff liaison Yvette Robinson.

-Vice Chair: Jonathan Rundlett
+Chair: Jonathan Rundlett

 Professional Standards Committee members sit on hearing panels for cases involving Code of Ethics violations, as well as contractual and specific non-contractual disputes.
 In order to serve on the Professional Standards Committee, a member must have served on the Grievance Committee for three (3) years.